Admitted Student Frequently Asked Questions

 a personal mailbox for the duration of their medical education.

-Please do not hesitate to contact the Office of Medical Student Education with any questions.
+Please do not hesitate to contact the Office of Medical Education with any questions.

 - I would like to change my student parking pass/privileges.
 Could the Larner College of Medicine grant me special permissions for a better parking situation?

 does not manage University parking.
-If students wish to discuss parking options, contact the UVM Parking & Transportation Office.
+If students wish to discuss parking options, contact the UVM Transportation & Parking Services.
 If you have a disability or injury that

 may warrant a temporary handicap parking pass or parking exemption, contact the Student Accessibilty Services (SAS) to explore your options.